Andrew Overtoom: Career

 In 2019, he headed to Montreal to continue production on the new SpongeBob feature film at Mikros Image, continuing his duties as CG Animation Director and Head of Character Animation (HOCA).
 The SpongeBob feature released in theaters in Canada on August 14, 2020.

 Personal life

-Overtoom graduated from the Vancouver Film School, and also studied at Fordham University.
+Overtoom graduated from the Vancouver Film School's Classical Animation program, and also previously earned a Bachelors Degree in History at Fordham University CLC.